mastrojs/mastrojs.github.io/data/guide/bundling-assets-caching.md

 If you start the server with `deno task start` and access it on a `http://localhost:8000`, the images will still be rendered on the fly, enabling you to quickly change things when developing your website.
 However, when you open `http://127.0.0.1:8000` in your browser (that's using the IP address for localhost), the Mastro server will assume we're running in production, and load the pregenerated image from the `dist/` folder.
 You should see in your browser's network dev tools that this is much quicker.

 You can pregenerate not only images, CSS or JavaScript, but also entire HTML pages.
-Simply add a `export const pregenerate = true;`
+Simply add a `export const pregenerate = true;` to your route.

 Usually, serving the pregenerated files with your normal web server will be fast enough.
 However, you could also push e.g. the `dist/_images/` folder to your CDN (content delivery network), and configure it to serve all URLs starting with `/_images/` directly from the CDN.